 0609G Att 1-02 ENTRY CONDITIONS

-Before entering an issue into the SDP, the inspector will screen the issue to determine its documentation threshold as described in Inspection Manual Chapter (IMC) 0612, Appendix B, “Issue Screening.”
+Before entering an issue into the SDP, the inspector will screen the issue to determine its documentation threshold as described in Inspection Manual Chapter (IMC) 0612, Appendix B, “Additional Issue Screening Guidance.”
 If an inspector screens a finding that involves shutdown operations with fuel in the reactor in accordance with IMC 0609, Attachment 4, “Initial Characterization of Findings,” and is directed by Attachment 4 to IMC 0609, Appendix G, “Shutdown Operations Significance Determination Process,”, then the inspector will initially screen that finding using the shutdown Phase 1 screening questions found in Exhibits 2–5 of this appendix.

+Note: Appendix G is not the appropriate procedure to use for evaluation of events relating to spent fuel pools.
+Instead, refer to IMC 0609, Appendix A, Exhibit 3, “Barrier Integrity Screening Questions”, which contains screening criteria for spent fuel pool events.

 0609G Att 1-03 PHASE 1 SDP OVERVIEW